OraMUC/table-api-generator/README.md

 - Align oddgen wrapper package for SQL Developer integration
 - List also dml_v and trigger status in all apis view
-- Update documentation
+- Update documentation (Ottmar)
   - README.md: new parameters
   - SQL Dev Screenshot
   - ...
 - Delete_row (by uk) functions ?
-- Create tests with utplsql, Travis and SonarQube
+- Create tests with utplsql, Travis and SonarQube (André)
   - Provide a stable set of test tables and data
+    - Long column names
+    - More then 1000 columns
+    - Columns with double qotes
+    - Tables with multiple unique constraints
+    - Multi column primary keys
+    - DML on non standard data types (XML type, clob, blob, non numeric pk...)
-    - hr/departments and hr/locations tables: provide a script to reset the sequence numbers - they are limited and exceeding their max values during testing
+    - Tables hr/departments and hr/locations: provide a script to reset the sequence numbers - they are limited and exceeding their max values during testing
-  - Test all combinations of column defaults
+  - Test all combinations of column defaults (create method only)
+  - All paramete combinations
+  - Generic change log is deprecated now
-  - ...
+    - Not in oddgen
+    - Multi column pk not supported
+    - Please use Quick SQL style history or any other history framework when possible
 - Something else?
 - ...